-• Business Cooperation Contract (BCC) - A contractual agreement between one or more Vietnamese and foreign investors to conduct business operations in Vietnam for one or several projects (see Section [10] "Business Cooperation Contract (BCC)").

-• Build-Operate-Transfer (BOT), Build-Transfer-Operate (BTO), and Build-Transfer (BT) - The contracts signed between the competent Vietnam state authorities and foreign investors to implement infrastructure construction projects in Vietnam (see Section [11] "Build-Operate-Transfer (BOT), Build-Transfer-Operate (BTO), and Build-Transfer (BT)."

-• Representative Office - These are set up in Vietnam to act as liaison offices for foreign companies.
-A representative office is not a company and therefore it is limited in its scope of operation.
-Significantly, representative offices are not permitted to engage in profit-making activities (see Section [12] "Representative Office").

-• Branches - A branch is not a company.
-Unlike Representative Office, a branch can conduct business in Vietnam as outlined in its license (see Section [13] "Branches").
+- Business Cooperation Contract A contractual agreement between one or more Vietnamese and foreign investors to conduct business operations in Vietnam for one or several projects (see Section [10] "Business Cooperation Contract (BCC)"). - Public-Private Partnership The contracts signed between the competent Vietnam state authorities and foreign investors to implement infrastructure construction projects in Vietnam (see Section [11] "Public-Private Partnership (PPP) Project." - Representative Office These are set up in Vietnam to act as liaison offices for foreign companies.
+A representative office is not a company, and therefore it is limited in its scope of operation.
+Significantly, representative offices are not permitted to engage in profit-making activities (see Section [12] "Representative Office"). - Branches A branch is not a company.
+Unlike the Representative Office, a branch can conduct business in Vietnam as outlined in its license (see Section [13] "Branches").

-4 SELECTING YOUR CORPORATE STRUCTURE
+4 | SELECTING Your Corporate Structure

-A single foreign investor can operate its business through a one-member limited liability company ("LLC").
+A single foreign investor can operate through a one-member limited liability company ("LLC").